kaylamarc/U-Ride/README.md

-# URide 🚗
+# U-Ride 🚗
 [u-ride.tech](u-ride.tech)

-URide is a carpooling app for College students to get to and from campus.
+U-Ride is a carpooling app for College students to get to and from campus.
 Focused on scheduling it matches you to students nearby with similar schedules to alleviate campus parking and emissions.

 A ShellHacks 2021 project by **Kayla Marcantonio**, **Nathan Lim**, **Nicholas Yardich**